itsVishnu101/Bookify/README.md

 ### Prerequisites

-You will need the following software installed:
+The following software need to be installed:

 * **Node.js** (LTS version recommended)
 * **npm** (or yarn)